DM-GY-6063-2024F-B-zb656/midterm/README.md

-FIX THE HTML WHAT PAGE IT OPENS ON

 IF TIME ALLOWS:
 make clouds? could make as a shape in function and then just a simple make them slowly float across sky, randomized y location randomized size? idk.